 How to do the test

-You child's urine is collected for a period of time, such as over 4 or 24 hours.
+Your child's urine is collected for a period of time, such as over 4 or 24 hours.
 Your doctor will give you a large container that holds about 1 gallon.
+A small amount of preservative may be in the container.
 You will use the container to collect your child's urine.

-- When you child first gets up, have them urinate.
+- When your child first gets up, have them urinate.

 But don't save this urine.
 Write down the time your child urinated.